The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Courtyard Bar and Kitchen is another hit with travellers, boasting locally sourced seasonal British cuisine and a generous alcohol selection.
 The bar can be found in the heart of Liverpool’s city centre, and so is perfectly situated for an impromptu bite to eat after travellers arrive at their station.

-There are a few train stations in Manchester to start your route from including Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.
-In Liverpool you have a few train station options to choose from for your arrival including Liverpool Lime Street, Liverpool Central and Liverpool South Parkway.
+There are a few train stations in Manchester to start your journey from including Manchester Piccadilly, Manchester Airport and Manchester Victoria.
+In Liverpool you have a few train station options to choose from for your arrival including Liverpool Lime Street and Liverpool Central.

 Omio customers travelling this route depart most frequently from Manchester Piccadilly and arrive in Liverpool Lime Street.

-The most popular departure train station with passengers for this trip, called Manchester Piccadilly, is located 0 mile (s) / 0 km from the city centre of Manchester.
+The most popular departure train station with passengers for this trip, called Manchester Piccadilly, is located 0.7 miles (1.2 km) from the city centre of Manchester.

-The most popular arrival train station, Liverpool Lime Street, is located 0 mile (s) / 0 km away from the city centre of Liverpool.
+The most popular arrival train station, Liverpool Lime Street, is located 0.4 miles (692 m) away from the city centre of Liverpool.

 Here are some other resources that might have the information you need